HirotakaDango/music-player/README.md

 - Only the uploading user (or admin) can edit genre, delete, or download their uploads.
 - Playlists and favorites support drag-and-drop ordering.
 - Shareable views use query parameters for albums, artists, playlists, or specific songs.
+- **Emergency Scan**: If the music database is missing or corrupted, the app can attempt to rebuild it by rescanning the music directory.

 ## Customization